 The 1940 Act provides a temporary exemption to the approval requirements in the event a prior advisory contract is terminated which allows the Board (including a majority of the Independent Directors) to approve an interim contract.
 Such an interim contract is required to be approved within ten (10) business days after the termination of the prior advisory contract becomes effective, with the compensation to be received under the interim contract no greater than the compensation the adviser would have received under the previous contract.
 The interim contract could be with Fifth Street Management or a new investment adviser.
-The Board would then have 150 days to obtain stockholder approval for that investment advisory contact.
-If the Board either does not adopt an interim contract, or fails to obtain all required approvals for an investment advisory contract within the 150-day period, the Board must either manage the Company itself or hire individuals to manage the Company, which would be very difficult to do.
-If this occurred, the Company would be forced to become an internally managed fund.
-The Board believes this process would cause significant distraction to the Board, is likely to disrupt the business and operations of the Company and could be detrimental to the value of the Company common stock.
+The Board would then have 150 days to obtain stockholder approval for that investment advisory contract.
+If the Board either does not adopt an interim contract, or fails to obtain all required approvals for an investment advisory contract within the 150-day period, the Company would be an internally managed fund (i.e., there would be no external investment adviser), and the Board must either manage the Company itself or hire individuals to manage the Company, which the Board believes would be very difficult to do.